fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 - Rima D. Apple, "'They Need it Now': Science, Advertising and Vitamins, 1925-1940".

 {% include alert.html class='danger' title='Weekly reflection' text="
 Are vitamins supplements necessary?
 Google some variant of that question and read through a handful of sites.
 Analyze the kinds of arguments made.
 Do you notice that they fall into distinct groups?
 Does this history of vitamins matter in settling the debate?
+What's your take on the cacophony of modern vitamania?
 "%}

 ## Week 8: The fat enemy
 Is fat bad?
 Of course not, but to say it's controversial within dietary advice is a huge understatement.
 Why is this?
 This week examines how the idea of fat and fat bodies became something to avoid.
 Given the midterm-ness of this week, we're not doing individual reading responses, just a weekly learning reflection that ties everything together.

+{% include alert.html class='warning' title='NO READING REFLECTIONS' text="
+No M/W reading responses due this week, but a slightly longer weekly reflection.
+"%}

 ### Mon 10/5
 - Helen Zoe Veit, *Modern Food, Moral Food*, Chapter 7: The Triumph of the Will: The Progressive Body and the Thin Ideal, 157--80.